Robert Frank

 Website

-Robert Frank’s music spans many mediums and genres: His orchestral works have been performed in Carnegie Hall in New York, the Sydney Opera House in Australia, The Palacio de Bellas Artes in Mexico City, the Mozarteum at the opening of the Salzburg Summer Music Festival, Church of St. Augustin in Paris, the Kremlin in Moscow, and the Caruth Auditorium at SMU.
-His electro-acoustic music (“EA”) has been featured in prominent computer music concerts throughout the U.S. and abroad in Beijing, Hong Kong, the rain forests of Costa Rica, festivals in the Ukraine and Kazakhstan, the planetarium at the University of North Texas, Dan’s Bar in Denton, Texas, and many other interesting venues.
+Robert Frank’s music spans many mediums and genres.
+His orchestral works have been performed in Carnegie Hall in New York, the Sydney Opera House in Australia, The Palacio de Bellas Artes in Mexico City, the Mozarteum at the opening of the Salzburg Summer Music Festival, Church of St. Augustin in Paris, the Kremlin in Moscow and Caruth Auditorium at SMU.
+His electro-acoustic music (“EA”) has been featured in prominent computer music concerts throughout the U.S. and abroad in Beijing, Hong Kong, the rain forests of Costa Rica, festivals in the Ukraine and Kazakhstan, the planetarium at the University of North Texas, Dan’s Bar in Denton, TX, and many other interesting venues.
 His concerto for Yamaha Disklavier (computer controlled grand piano) with live soloist and orchestra, Der Mozartgeist, was featured as one of two works for computer and orchestra at the 2006 International Computer Music Conference, a recording of which features SMU Meadows Dean Sam Holland on piano.

 Many of Frank’s works make use his process of “intentional misquotation” and classical mash-up.
 (For, as Dr. Who put it: “What good is a quote if you can’t change it?”)
+His works combine foundational principles of music cognition with varying use of alignment to a common pulse and repetition to form temporal elements

 Artistic Statement: